 For credit in this class, students are required to:

-1. Complete all the assigned readings.

-- 2. Attend all three days of class.
-Participate in discussions/exercises. - 3.
-Develop an expandable Continuity Plan.
-This can either be for an agency, non-profit, or tribe that you currently work for, or one that you would like to work for in the future. - 4.
-Consistent with MPA program requirements, students will prepare a selfevaluation and an evaluation of the instructor.
+- 1. Complete all the assigned readings and two writing assignments. - 1.
+Attend all three days of class.
+Participate in discussions/exercises. - 1.
+Consistent with MPA program requirements, students will prepare a self-evaluation and an evaluation of the instructor.